lipogg/textanalyse-mit-r/docs/06-Textanalyse-1.md

 Schöch fasst zunächst Diskussionen zur Begriffsbestimmung in den Digital Humanities zusammen:

 > Some practitioners of digital humanities, notably Joanna Drucker, have argued that the term “data” is actually inadequate.
 And indeed, the term’s etymology seems problematic in the context of the humanities: it comes from the Latin datum, which means “that which is given.”
 This means it carries with it the meaning of an observer-independent fact which cannot be challenged in itself.
 Johanna Drucker prefers to speak of “capta” instead of data, literally “that which has been captured or gathered”, underlining the idea that even the very act of capturing data in the first place is oriented by certain goals, done with specific instruments, and driven by a specific attention to a small part of what could have been captured given different goals and instruments.
 In other words, capturing data is not passively accepting what is given, but actively constructing what one is interested in.
+(Schöch 2013)

 Und schlägt dann eine eigene Definition für den Begriff "Daten" vor:

 > Data in the humanities could be considered a digital, selectively constructed, machine-actionable abstraction representing some aspects of a given object of humanistic inquiry.
+(Schöch 2013)

 **Geisteswissenschaftliche Daten** sind also erst einmal ganz allgemein **"digitale Abstraktionen", die Aspekte eines (Forschungs-)Objekts repräsentieren**.
 Sie sind dabei nicht einfach "gegeben", sondern sie werden aktiv von Forscher:innen im Hinblick auf eine bestimmte Fragestellung konstruiert und mithilfe von ganz konkreten Methoden nach bestimmten Regeln gesammelt.
+Vielleicht erinnert euch das aus die Lektüre aus der ersten Woche: Eine ganz ähnliche Idee haben auch die Autor:innen von "Mapping Texts" mit ihrem Gegenbegriff "Mapping" zum gängigen "Mining" formuliert ([Stolz/Taylor 2024](https://global.oup.com/academic/product/mapping-texts-9780197756881)).

 Je nachdem, wie die so gesammelten Daten organisiert sind, kann zwischen **strukturierten** und **unstrukturierten Daten** unterschieden werden:

 > Structured data is typically held in a database in which all key/value pairs have identifiers and clear relations and which follow an explicit data model.
 Plain text is a typical example of unstructured data, in which the boundaries of individual items, the relations between items, and the meaning of items, are mostly implicit.
 Data held in XML files is an example of semi-structured data, which can be more or less strictly constrained by the absence or presence of a more or less precise schema.
+(Schöch 2013)

 Zusätzlich kann zwischen **Daten** und **Metadaten** unterschieden werden:

 > [...] “data” refers to the part of a file or dataset which contains the actual representation of an object of inquiry, while the term “metadata” refers to data about that data: metadata explicitly describes selected aspects of a dataset, such as the time of its creation, or the way it was collected, or what entity external to the dataset it is supposed to represent.
+(Schöch 2013)

 Aber was sind denn ganz konkret die Daten, mit denen wir bei der Textanalyse zu tun haben?
 Sind diese Daten strukturiert, unstrukturiert oder semi-strukturiert?
 Und was sind "Metadaten" von Textdaten?

 ## Korpus, Tokens und Types

-In der Übungsaufgabe zur heutigen Sitzung habt ihr euch bereits die Begriffe "Korpus", "Token", "Type" und "Document-Term-Matrix" erarbeitet, und seid dabei zu folgenden Definitionen gelangt:
+In der computergestützten bzw. algorithmischen Textanalyse gibt es eine Reihe von Begriffen, um zwischen verschiedenen Organisationsebenen von Textdaten zu unterscheiden.
+In den folgenden Sitzungen zur Textanalyse werden die folgenden Begriffe immer wieder vorkommen:

 - **Korpus**: Texte oder andere Objekte, die auf eine bestimmte Weise mit einem Forschungsziel oder im Hinblick auf einen bestimmten Aspekt gesammelt wurden.
 Bei Textkorpora kann das beispielsweise die Textsorte, Epoche oder Autor:in sein (s.  [forText](https://fortext.net/ueber-fortext/glossar/korpus)).
 "Eine nach bestimmten Regeln geordnete und nach Auswahlkriterien zusammengestellte Sammlung von Texten" ([Riebling 2019, S. 152](https://d-nb.info/1188242121/34)).
+Dabei ist wichtig zu beachten, dass es von der Forschungsfrage, die auf der Grundlage eines Korpus beantwortet werden soll, abhängt, ob die Zusammenstellung des Korpus sinnvoll ist oder nicht.
+Jedes Korpus hat blinde Flecken und Auslassungen und spiegelt immer eine bestimmte Perspektive wieder.
+Ein "neutrales" Korpus gibt es in diesem Sinne nicht ([Grimmer et al. 2022, S. 35-37](https://fu-berlin.primo.exlibrisgroup.com/permalink/49KOBV_FUB/1v1tp5h/alma9960725495502883)).
 - **Tokens**: Vorkomnisse von Wörtern oder Äußerungen in Texten (s.  [forText](https://fortext.net/ueber-fortext/glossar/type-token))
 - **Types**: Typen von Wörtern oder Äußerungen in Texten (s.  [forText](https://fortext.net/ueber-fortext/glossar/type-token))
-- **Document-Term-Matrix** (oder **Document-Feature-Matrix**): Eine numerische Repräsentation eines Textkorpus als Matrix, bei der jede Zeile einem Satz oder Text ("document") entspricht, und jede Spalte einem Token oder Type ("term" bzw. "feature").
+- **Document-Term-Matrix** (kurz DTM, oder **Document-Feature-Matrix**, DFM): Eine numerische Repräsentation eines Textkorpus als Matrix, bei der jede Zeile einem Satz oder Text ("document") entspricht, und jede Spalte einem Token oder Type ("term" bzw. "feature").
 In den Zellen wird angezeigt, ob bzw. wie häufig jedes Token oder Type in einem Dokument vorkommt (s.
 [Jünger/Gärtner 2023](https://doi.org/10.1007/978-3-658-37747-2_9); [Van Atteveldt 2022](https://cssbook.net/content/chapter10.html#sec-dtm)).

 :::tip
 Achtung